dialoa/first-line-indent/test/input.md

 ## Manually specifying indentation on certain paragraphs

-In the couple couple of paragraphs that follow the quotes below, we have manually specified `\noindent` and `\indent` respectively.
+In the couple of paragraphs that follow the quotes below, we have manually specified `\noindent` and `\indent` respectively.
 This is to check that the filter doesn't add its own commands to those.